-Members may recall that this application, along with the other three applications for the retention of the unauthorised development at Calfthwaite Farm, was originally presented to Members at the Planning Committee Meeting on 15 February 2015.
+Members may recall that this application, along with the other three applications for the retention of the unauthorised development at Calfthwaite Farm, was presented to Members at the Planning Committee Meeting on 15 February 2015.
 Members voted to defer the applications to enable the applicant to submit a Farm Management Plan and a landscaping scheme.
 In addition Members requested Officers sought confirmation from the Highway Authority that they were satisfied with the access arrangements to the farm and from Environmental Health regarding the impact on residential amenity of the use of the land and buildings for sheep and cattle.

-Since that meeting the agent has submitted a landscaping plan showing screen planting of native species (beech, birch and oak) in a 1.8 metres wide strip along the eastern boundary of the site between the livestock buildings and Calfthwaite Farmhouse; a Farm Management Plan confirming the proposed stock levels of breeding ewes and suckler cows, with building nos.
-2 - 5 to be used for the housing and lambing of sheep and building no. 1 to be used for breeding cattle; and details of the acquisition of a further 65 hectares of land immediately to the south of Calfthwaite Farm on the same Farm Business Tenancy.
+Since the Planning Committee Meeting the agent has submitted a landscaping plan showing screen planting of native species (beech, birch and oak) in a 1.8 metres wide strip along the eastern boundary of the site between the livestock buildings and Calfthwaite Farmhouse, and a Farm Management Plan confirming the proposed stock levels of breeding ewes and suckler cows, with building nos.
+2 - 5 to be used for the housing and lambing of sheep and building no. 1 to be used for breeding cattle.
 The agent confirms that there will be no pigs kept on the land or in the buildings and that deliveries of feed and stock to the farm will be infrequent.